 Most people have an idea of the goals they would like to achieve in life.
-However, very few people take the time to think through their ideas and eventually bring them into fruition.
+However, very few people take the time to think through their ideas and eventually bring them to fruition.

 If you fall in this category, the good news is you can use Vishen Lakhiani's goal setting tips to help you attain your goals.
 Not goals for an industrial society that has now passed, but goals filled with passion, vision, and beauty relevant to the modern digital age in which we now live.